lc-cbot/workshop-austin/README.md

 12. Open the external adapter you created in [Lab 1: Configuring LimaCharlie and Ingesting Logs](#lab-1-configuring-limacharlie-and-ingesting-logs) and change the ```file_path``` to point to the file ```sample_logs-1.jsonl```.
 The adapter will automatically restart and read in the new file

-13. If you are attending an in-person LimaCharlie workshop, join the #austin-workshop channel in the testing Slack workspace at: https://join.slack.com/t/lc-testing/shared_invite/zt-372kgle8m-RITMnHuhoso1Gz8e~ExzFA
+13. If you are attending an in-person LimaCharlie workshop, join the #austin-workshop channel in the testing Slack workspace at: [LC Testing Slack Workspace](https://join.slack.com/t/lc-testing/shared_invite/zt-372kgle8m-RITMnHuhoso1Gz8e~ExzFA)
    - If you are working on this workshop on your own, you will need to utilize your own Slack workspace

 14. You should see message in the Slack channel with your name and the event information.
 If you do not see this after a few minutes, please verify your YAML was correctly created and the Slack output is correctly configured.
 If you need assistance, please don't hesitate to ask.